hayfasfar/BstarToTW_CMSDAS2023_BackgroundEstimation/README.md

   - (explanation WIP)

 # Running the ML fit
-By default, the `bstar.py` python API should set up a workspace, perform the ML fit, and plot the distributions.
+By default, the `ttbar.py` python API should set up a workspace, perform the ML fit, and plot the distributions.

 ```
-python bstar.py
+python ttbar.py
 ```

-The output is stored in the `tWfits/` output directory by default.
+The output is stored in the `ttbarfits/` output directory by default.

+The json files for the inclusive histograms are located in `inclusive/` The json files for the split b-tag and y regions are locateed in `regions/2016`, `regions/2017`, and `regions/2018`

 # Systematics
 Systematic uncertainties were described in the config file section above.
 Add the Top pT uncertainties to the appropriate processes in the config file, then re-run the fit after having copied the old Combine card somewhere safe.
 Compare the pre- and post-Top pT Combine cards using `diff`.

 # Limit setting

-WIP
+Limits for each signal are calculated using the `perform_limit` function in `ttbar.py`.
+The limits can then be plotted using the `set_limits.py` script, or interactively with the `limits.ipynb` notebook.
+The mass points and cross sections for each signal are located in `signal_xs.json`